Scale-free chaos in the 2D harmonically confined Vicsek model: Discussion

 The theories based on the ordering phase transition predict accurately the dynamical critical exponent ($z=1.35$ for the active version of models E/F and G in Ref.~\cite{hoh77}), but fail to predict the static critical exponents.
 In Ref.~\cite{cav23} in addition to $z=1.35$, $\nu=0.748$, $\gamma=1.171$ are obtained, when the observed values are $\nu=0.35\pm 0.10$ and $\gamma=0.9\pm 0.2$ \cite{att14}.
 Furthermore, these theories fail to predict the limited collapse of the NDCCF \cite{cav17}, or the shape of the swarm \cite{att14,sin17}.

 In conclusion, we have analyzed the scale-free-chaos phase transition of the 2D HCVM based on numerical simulations of values of noise and number of particles on the critical curve $\beta_c$ separating single from multicluster chaotic attractors.
 The shape of the swarm (condensed core plus a vapor of particles entering and leaving it) and the partial collapse of the NDCCF in terms of rescaled time are the same as both 3D simulations and experimental data.
-The value of the static critical exponent $\nu$ is close to that obtained from simulations. of the 3D HCVM and from experimental data.
-The static exponent $\gamma$ and the dynamical exponent $z$ are different from those of the 3D HDVM and from experiments.
+The value of the static critical exponents $\nu$ and $\gamma$ are close to those obtained from simulations of the 3D HCVM and from experimental data.
+The dynamical exponent $z$ is different from that of the 3D HDVM and from experiments.
 We could not investigate the critical curve $\beta_0(N;\eta)$ separating chaotic and non-chaotic attractors due to non-convergence of the Benettin algorithm used to calculate the LLE at values of the confinement parameter that are too small.
 It would be interesting to study the HCVM having different confinement parameters in the vertical and transversal directions.
 This would be closer the observations of natural swarms, which are elongated in the vertical direction, and the results might be interpolations between the 2D and 3D models.
+These interpolations could also be useful to study renormalization group properties of the scale-free chaos phase transition based on the quasiperiodic route to chaos \cite{cen10,ber87}.

 {\bf Acknowledgments.} This work has been supported by the FEDER/Ministerio de Ciencia, Innovaci\'on y Universidades -- Agencia Estatal de Investigaci\'on grants PID2020-112796RB-C21 (RGA) and PID2020-112796RB-C22 (LLB), by the Madrid Government (Comunidad de Madrid-Spain) under the Multiannual Agreement with UC3M in the line of Excellence of University Professors (EPUC3M23), and in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).
 RGA acknowledges support from the Ministerio de Econom\'\i a y Competitividad of Spain through the Formaci\'on de Doctores program Grant PRE2018-083807 cofinanced by the European Social Fund.